123456789_123456789_123456789_123456789_123456789_

 end

-When used alone, belongs_to produces a one-directional one-to-one connection.
+When used alone, belongs_to produces a one-directional one-to-one relationship.
 Therefore each book in the above example "knows" its author, but the authors don't know about their books.
 To setup a bi-directional association - use belongs_to in combination with a has_one or has_many on the other model, in this case the Author model.

-belongs_to does not ensure reference consistency if optional is set to true, so depending on the use case, you might also need to add a database-level foreign key constraint on the reference column, like this:
+Hence, depending on the use case, you might also need to add a database-level foreign key constraint on the reference column, like this:

 create_table :books do |t|